top of page

 About the Recipe

-Orange Spanish Chiffon cake is delightful as a tea time treat or offered as an irresistible finale served with berries and dollops of lightly whipped cream.
-I urge you to try this citrusy cake, it keeps so well too! 🍊
+Pan d’Espanya is delightful served as a tea time treat or offered as an irresistible finale served with berries and lightly whipped cream.
+I urge you to try it – keeps so well too.

 Ingredients